-If you face any sort of inadmissibility, entering Canada may be difficult if not all together not possible depending on the nature of the inadmissibility.
-There are many reasons why some one might be considered inadmissible:
+If you face any sort of inadmissibility, entering Canada may be difficult, if not altogether not possible depending on the nature of the inadmissibility.
+There are many reasons why someone might be considered inadmissible:

 - you are a security risk,